ZyAnC/BigdataAss/README.md

 ### 2. Open and Run `bigdata.ipynb`

-Run all cells in the notebook to execute both parts of the project:
+Run all cells in the notebook to execute parts of the project:

-#### Part 1: Data Ingestion (via Pandas and PyMongo)
+## Part 1: Data Ingestion (via Pandas and PyMongo)

 - Loads data from:
     - `Finance.csv`